Neil Aspinall: Personal life and death

 In 1961 and 1962, Aspinall had become good friends with Pete Best and subsequently rented a room in the house where Best lived with his parents.
 During one of the extended business trips of Best's stepfather, the 19-year-old Aspinall became romantically involved with Best's mother, Mona Best, who was 17 years his senior.
 As a result, during this period, Aspinall fathered a child by Mona: Vincent "Roag" Best.
-Roag Best was born in late July 1962, and just three weeks later, on 16 August 1962, Best was dismissed from the Beatles.
+Roag Best was born in late July 1962.

 On 30 August 1968, Aspinall married Suzy Ornstein at the Chelsea Register Office, London, with Magic Alex as best man.
 McCartney, Starr and his wife attended, and were also at a surprise party held later in the King's Road, London.
 Suzy Aspinall is the daughter of Bud Ornstein, the late chief executive of United Artists Pictures (UK).
 Aspinall had met her during 1964/1965 when her father was the United Artists representative overseeing the production of the first two Beatles' films: A Hard Day's Night and Help!.
 They went on to have four children: daughters Gayla, Dhara, Mandy and son Julian.
-As well as his work for Apple Corps, Aspinall and his wife were the sole directors of their own Standby Films Ltd. company, which is run from their home in Twickenham, London.
+As well as his work for Apple Corps, Aspinall and his wife were the sole directors of their own Standby Films Ltd. company, which was run from their home in Twickenham, London until it was dissolved in June 2010.
 In 1999, Standby Films released a film about Jimi Hendrix, called Hendrix: Band of Gypsys.

 Aspinall died of lung cancer in New York City in 2008.
 His funeral was at the Church of St Mary the Virgin in Twickenham.
 Stella McCartney, Yoko Ono, Barbara Bach (wife of Starr), George Martin, Pete Best and Pete Townshend attended the funeral, with Townshend playing Bob Dylan's "Mr. Tambourine Man" as a tribute.
 The private service was followed by Aspinall's burial at Teddington Cemetery.
 Aspinall left nearly £7 million in his will in a trust, with the income going to Suzy, his wife of 40 years.